• Optimal management of public transport based on passenger demand prediction

 PASSPORT’s goals

-PASSPORT aims to lay the foundations for a future commercial solution that will help authorities and transport operators to monitor and adjust transport supply to expected passenger demand, thus improving the quality of public transport services and increasing their modal share.
-In short, the aim is to contribute to the economic sustainability of public transport and, ultimately, to more socially and environmentally sustainable mobility.
+PASSPORT aimed to lay the foundations for a commercial solution that would help authorities and transport operators to monitor and adjust transport supply to expected passenger demand, thus improving the quality of public transport services and increasing their modal share.
+In short, the aim was to contribute to the economic sustainability of public transport and, ultimately, to more socially and environmentally sustainable mobility.

-From the scientific-technical point of view, the project addresses the following aspects:
+From the scientific-technical point of view, the project addressed the following aspects:

-• Develop data analysis and fusion techniques that, based on the different data sources available, allow characterising in a precise and detailed way the behaviour of public transport demand.
+• Develop data analysis and fusion techniques that, based on the different data sources available, allowed characterising in a precise and detailed way the behaviour of public transport demand.

 • Develop predictive models capable of reliably estimating the future demand for public transport services under different supply scenarios.

-• Develop service supply optimisation models that take into account future demand behaviour.
+• Develop service supply optimisation models that took into account future demand behaviour.
 These models shall enable public transport authorities and operators to determine the optimal network design and service schedules.

 PASSPORT, with file number IDI-20230241, is a project financed by the Centro para el Desarrollo Tecnológico e Industrial (CDTI) and the European Regional Development Fund (ERDF).
 "A way to make Europe"